KiranRaghavendra1248/Tourism-and-Travel-Web-Application/README.md

 Flask Webapp using MYSQL database for Tourism Agency

 # Usage directions:
-Configure the parameters according to your local system and database in the db.yaml yaml file
+Configure the parameters according to your local system and database in the db.yaml file

 Webpages for different functions: